chibicode/react-functional-css-protips/README.md

 ### [Basscss](http://basscss.com/) or [Tachyons](http://tachyons.io/)?
 How to customize each?

 I use both.
 I encourage you to learn [Basscss](http://basscss.com/) first because its class names tend to be easier to understand.
-But I like how [Tachyons](http://tachyons.io/) have first-class responsive support for all built-in classes, [like this](http://tachyons.io/docs/typography/text-align/):
+But I like how [Tachyons](http://tachyons.io/) have first-class responsive design support for all the built-in classes, [like this](http://tachyons.io/docs/typography/text-align/):

 ```css
 @custom-media --breakpoint-not-small screen and (min-width: 48em);